mariamwalaa/mariamwalaa/README.md

 ## Mariam's Data Science Portfolio

-I am data scientist with a passion for solving real-world problems using machine learning and data-driven insights in technology/software, retail, and CPG, contributing to a range of projects that have made a significant impact.
-I have over 6 years of experience leading end-to-end data science projects and building production-ready predictive models.
+I am data scientist with a passion for solving real-world problems using machine learning and data-driven insights, contributing to a range of projects that have made a significant impact.
+I have over 6 years of experience leading end-to-end data science projects and building production-ready predictive models in technology/software, retail, and CPG.
 Details are in my [resume](https://github.com/mariamwalaa/mariamwalaa/blob/main/MariamWalaa_Resume.pdf).

 ## Education